AlexKman/BE2_Nc_Knews/README.md

 - This route should accept the following queries:

-* limit, which limits the number of responses (defaults to 10)
+* limit which limits the number of responses (defaults to 10)
-* sort_by, which sorts the articles by any valid column (defaults to date)
+* sort_by which sorts the articles by any valid column (defaults to date)
-* p, stands for page which specifies the page at which to start (calculated using limit)
+* p stands for page which specifies the page at which to start (calculated using limit)
-* sort_ascending, when "true" returns the results sorted in ascending order (defaults to descending)
+* sort_ascending when true returns the results sorted in ascending order (defaults to descending)

 ```http
 POST /api/articles/:article_id/comments